You may add as many users as you wish to help enter and/or review data in the Reporting Tool.

-- Add users by email address, assigning a level of access for each one.
+- Add users by email address (case sensitive), assigning a level of access for each one.

 Each new user added will receive an automated email notifying them that they have access to the STARS Reporting Tool or else prompting them to create an AASHE account if they have not taken that step.

 You also have the option to create a roster of “responsible parties” that may be associated with specific credits.
 The responsible party for each credit should be a staff member, faculty member, or administrator who is willing to affirm that the information submitted is accurate and can respond to questions regarding the data.
 When your institution submits a report, the responsible party’s name will be made public alongside the information submitted for the credit.

 You may add and edit responsible parties in the Responsible Parties tab in My Summary section of the Reporting Tool.
 Once a Responsible Party has been added to the roster, their name will be available in the Responsible Party drop-down menu at the bottom of each credit in the Reporting Tool.

 You may also delete Responsible Parties, however the system will not allow you to delete a Responsible Party who is associated with a credit in a published STARS Report, as doing so would invalidate the online report.